Rizhiy/cfg/README.md

 from project.config import schema

-# Pass schema as an argument to the CN() to init the config
+# Use init_cfg() to separate changes from base variable and freeze schema
-cfg = CN(schema)
+cfg = schema.init_cfg()

-# Schema changes are not allowed here, only leafs can be altered.
+# Schema changes are not allowed here, only leaves can be altered.
 cfg.NAME = "Hello World!"
 cfg.DICT.INT = 2
 ```